MacMiniVault/Mac-Scripts/vpnscript/vpnscript-README.md

 #NOTES
 + Using this script on Mavericks works if system is on 10.9.1 and Server.app 3.0.2 or greater and the VPN update patch from Apple has been applied.
++ You can easily lock down OS X 10.10 Server without any additional 3rd party firewall software.
+Allow access via VPN and allow VNC access only to local networks, etc.